juhasev/sample-ninja-help/quotas.md

-### Sample Quota Balancing
+### Quotas

 By setting quotas you can control more precisely how your sample is balanced.
-Using balacingquotas is optional.
+Using quotas is optional.

 #### Target completes